5 Basic Steps to Get Free PR for Small Businesses

 Price is more cost-effective and considerable

 Price is a huge difference between PR and advertising.
 PR firms charge monthly retainers or can be hired for specific projects while advertising can be very pricey.
-In advertising, you pay for messages, media concept, marketing content and service to have your products or event information placed in newspaper, TV or radio spot.
+In advertising, you pay for messages, media concepts, marketing content, and service to have your products or event information placed in newspaper, TV, or radio spot.
 In public relations, you don’t have to hire journalists to write stories for your clients, produce cute radio jingles ort hand out free samples at the mall.
 The article that features your company is not paid for because the reporter, whether broadcast or print, writes about or films your company as a result of information he or she received and researched.
-Whether it’s the traditional media, social media or speaking engagements, PR staff communicate with their audiences through trusted, not paid, sources.
+Whether it’s traditional media, social media, or speaking engagements, PR staff communicate with their audiences through trusted, not paid, sources.

 Publicity has greater longevity than advertising due to the fact that an article about your business will be remembered far longer than an advertisement.
 Not only being long remembered, publicity also reaches a far wider audience.
 Sometimes, if you get a chance, your story might even appear on the national media, spreading the word about your business all over the country.

 Last but not least, publicity has greater credibility with the public than does advertising.
 As your business grows, it naturally becomes a more prominent element in your community and your industry, which draws to a consequence of naturally becoming worthy of notice.
 This means that it is obviously necessary to enhance opportunities for public relations as a crucial part of your marketing strategy.
 At that point, PR is an excellent tool because it gives you the exposure you don't have to pay for directly.
 But good PR rarely happens without effort.
 Getting good publicity usually requires careful planning, persistent effort, and, often, spending money for press release mailings, copywriters, and PR consultants.

 3. Five basic steps to get free PR for small business